kngval/kngval/README.md

 </div>

 ###

-###
+🚀 Hi I'm Brent Valino

 I'm a Backend Developer always intrigued by new technologies & passionate about building technologies with lines of code.
 Visioning the world a better place through tech innovations.

-Always thriving to be a better developer, to build better, efficient solutions & approach to problems.
+I'm a self-taught developer.
+Always thriving to be a better developer to build better efficient solutions & approach to problems.

 <br clear="both">